Derrick White NBA Playoffs Player Props: Celtics vs. Heat

 Derrick White Insights vs. the Heat

-- White's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- White's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Defensively, the Heat are second in the league, allowing 109.8 points per contest.
+- Allowing 109.8 points per game, the Heat are the second-ranked squad in the league defensively.

-- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per contest.
+- The Heat give up 41.9 rebounds per contest, ranking sixth in the NBA.

-- Allowing 25.6 assists per contest, the Heat are the 14th-ranked squad in the NBA.
+- The Heat give up 25.6 assists per contest, 14th-ranked in the league.

-- In terms of 3-pointers, the Heat have allowed 13.1 makes per contest, 28th in the NBA.
+- Conceding 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the NBA.

 Derrick White vs. the Heat